-100x (100 times) improved performance of an algorithm that was already optimized and to identify what sections of the algorithm are suitable for optimization.
+The Client was looking to improve performance of an already optimized algorithm by 100 times and to identify what sections of the algorithm are suitable for further optimization.

-The team has been working and analyzing both the high-level model topology (Python code) and the low-level architecture layers, in order to optimize a neural net-based system for the inference step – the actual translation execution.
+The team analyzed both the high-level model topology (Python code) and the low-level architecture layers in order to optimize a neural net-based system for the inference step – the actual translation execution.

 Moreover, we started working to implement support for the next generation of CPUs, in order to achieve an even higher speed/accuracy optimization.